epics-docs/epics-docs/specs/IOCInit.rst

 initDatabase is called which makes three passes over the database performing the following functions:

 #.
-Initializes the ﬁelds RSET, RDES, MLOK, MLIS, PACT and DSET for each
+Initializes the fields RSET, RDES, MLOK, MLIS, PACT and DSET for each
    record.

-   Calls record support’s init_record (ﬁrst pass).
+   Calls record support�s init_record (first pass).

 #.
 Convert each PV_LINK into a DB_LINK or CA_LINK

-   Calls any extended device support’s add_record routine.
+   Calls any extended device support�s add_record routine.

 #.
-Calls record support’s init_record (second pass).
+Calls record support�s init_record (second pass).

 Finally it registers an epicsAtExit routine to shut down the database when the IOC application exits.